Wang Yi: Israel

 Wang initiated a significant state visit to the Middle East in December 2013 to visit Israel and Palestine.
 He discussed with leaders of both countries the importance of the nuclear agreement with Iran and the importance of the continued peace talks, saying "War does not solve the problems.
 Violence increases the hatred.
 The peace talks are the appropriate and the only path".

 In October 2023, during the Gaza war, Israel's Ministry of Foreign Affairs expressed "deep disappointment" over China's failure to condemn the Palestinian militant group Hamas.
 In response, Wang Yi stated that in Gaza, "Israel’s actions have gone beyond self-defense."
 Wang responded with a call for ceasefire in Gaza.

-Wang Yi encouraged Israel to de-escalate after its attacks in the Iran–Israel war.
+Wang Yi encouraged Israel to de-escalate after its attacks in the Twelve-Day War.
 In a call to his Israeli counterparts, Wang advocated for diplomatic solutions and offered to broker talks.
 In his call to Iran, Wang supported Iran's right to secure sovereignty and stated Israel had violated the principles of UN Charter.
 After Wang's calls Xi reiterated his message.

+In a phone call with Israeli Foreign Minister Gideon Sa'ar on 3 March 2026, Wang Yi expressed China's opposition to military strikes launched by Israel and the United States against Iran.
+Wang called for an immediate cessation of hostilities, stating that "force cannot truly solve problems; instead, it often creates new ones and leaves serious long-term consequences."
+He further emphasized that the "real value of military power lies not on the battlefield but in preventing war."